 This scripture is sometimes given as proof as Jesus is God Almighty.
 Many translations indeed render it in such a way for the purpose of making it appear that Jesus is God Almighty.

-Indeed, any other reasoning would only be to due to the preconceived idea that Jesus is the "one God" of whom are all, and thus force that thought into what is stated.
-In harmony with other scriptures, it should be understood that in Jesus dwells the plentitude as has been given to Jesus from He who is the source of all MIGHT. -- 1 Corinthians 8:6.
+Regardless, any other reasoning would only be to due to the preconceived idea that Jesus is the "one God" of whom are all, and thus force that thought into what is stated.
+In harmony with other scriptures, it should be understood that in Jesus dwells the plenitude as has been given to Jesus from He who is the source of the all. -- 1 Corinthians 8:6.

 He who is the "ONE GOD [MIGHTY ONE]" who is the source of all (1 Corinthians 8:6) has exalted His Son to the highest position in the universe, far above the angels, next to the only Most High.-- Acts 2:33,36; 5:31; Philippians 2:9; Ephesians 1:3,17-23; 1 Corinthians 15:27; Hebrews 1:4,6; 1 Peter 3:22.

-Thus, in Colossians 2:9, we find that in Jesus' present spiritual body dwells the fullness (plentitude) of MIGHTINESS (GODNESS) that is needed by Jesus in his highly exalted office.
+Thus, in Colossians 2:9, we find that in Jesus' present spiritual body dwells the fullness (plenitude) of MIGHTINESS (GODNESS) that is needed by Jesus in his highly exalted office.

-"All the fullness" in Colossians 1:19, however, should not be understood to mean that Jesus is God Almighty any more than "all the fullness" in Ephesians 3:19 should be understood mean that Christ's followers are God Almighty.
+"All the fullness" in Colossians 1:19, however, should not be understood to mean that Jesus is God who spoke through the prophets of old (Hebrews 1:1,2), any more than "all the fullness" in Ephesians 3:19 should be understood to mean that Christ's followers are God Almighty.

 What we do not find in Colossians 1:19 -- or anywhere else in the Bible -- is any thought that the God of Abraham, Isaac and Jacob is more than one person, or that Jesus is the God of Abraham, Isaac and Jacob.
 In harmony with Acts 3:13-26; 1 Corinthians 8:6 and Hebrews 1:1,2, the God of Abraham, Isaac and Jacob is presented as being only one person.